p-arrow/Red-Blue-Guide/OperatingSystem/Linux.md

 - `sudo rfkill unblock INTERFACE` or `sudo rfkill unblock all`: soft-unblock your device
 - `sudo /etc/init.d/networking restart`
 - **Solution**: Unplug the LAN cable, if any

+### SYSTEMD-RESOLVED DNS SERVICE
+- **dnsmasq: failed to create listening socket for port 53: Address already in use**
+- `sudo systemctl disable systemd-resolved`
+- `sudo systemctl stop systemd-resolved`
+- Maybe `sudo systemctl restart NetworkManager` too
+- **Hints**
+- `/etc/systemd/resolved.conf`: Changes to this file should not be made directly
+- `/etc/systemd/resolved.conf.d`: Instead use “drop in” configuration file (if it doesn' exist you can create it)
+- `service systemd-resolved restart`: restart after your change
+- `systemd-resolve --status`: Verfiy the change
+- `sudo systemd-resolve --interface=eth0 --set-dns=192.168.88.22`: Verify after your change